HydroProtocol/hydro-scaffold-dex/README.md

 - Frontend:
   - A Basic Exchange Web UI
+  - A modular Ethereum Wallet interface
 - Backend:
-  - Http Server to serve API data
+  - API Server
   - Websocket Server to handle keepalive connections and serve realtime data
-  - Matching Engine to send matching orders to the hydro smart contracts
+  - Matching Engine to send matching orders to the hydro smart contracts on Ethereum
-  - Blockchain Monitor to watch for transaction changes on the blockchain
+  - Monitoring processes to watch for transaction changes on the blockchain
+  - Examples of market making bots, including a Uniswap-like constant price AMM
 - [PostgresSQL](https://www.postgresql.org) database
 - [ganache-cli](https://github.com/trufflesuite/ganache-cli) to run a local ethereum node and support for ropsten and mainnet